Meet Jacqee, Daughter, 3rd Grade Teacher’s Assistant, Beautiful, Warrior

 My daily medication regimen is folic acid and vitamins such as Vitamin C and Vitamin D. When in pain, I balance between a dose of ibuprofen and oxycodone.

 - How has sickle cell affected your personal life?
 For example, are you in a relationship, do you have kids, etc.

-I currently don’t have any children, but sickle cell has affected my life as far as relationship wise and friendships.
+I currently don’t have any children, but sickle cell has affected my relationships and friendships.
 In my previous relationship, both my partner and I suffered from Sickle Cell.
 He had type SS while I had type SC.
-Though I was younger, I’ve always wanted children and we understood that it was not a good choice to knowingly have kids and allow my child to go through the same things as we both did.
-In my last relationship, it affected me because it was hard for my partner to know what was wrong with me and know how to help me when I was in extreme pain.
-As far as friendships, Sickle Cell is hard for me because I’m not able to always participate in activities with my friends such as swimming, hiking, etc.
+When I was younger, I always wanted children and we understood that it was not a good choice to knowingly have kids.
+We did not want to allow our child to go through the same things as we both did.
+In my last relationship, it affected me because it was hard for my partner to know what was wrong with me and to help me when I was in extreme pain.
+As far as friendships, Sickle Cell is hard for me because I’m not able to always take part in activities with my friends such as swimming, hiking, etc.